 - Strain the nut milk through several layers of cheesecloth or a nut milk bag.
 Squeeze out the excess moisture from the ground up almonds.

 - Stir in the vanilla extract, if desired.

-- Keep in a tightly covered container.
-Stays fresh for about 3 days.
+- Keep refrigerated in a tightly covered container for up to 3 days.

 Pin this Homemade Almond Milk for later!